 Large tasks become small when divided among several people.

-Idioms and Phrases with many hands make light work
+Words nearby Many hands make light work

-many hands make light work
+Other Idioms and Phrases with Many hands make light work

 More helpers make a task easier, as in We need a few more volunteers to move the furniture—many hands make light work, you know.
 This proverb was first recorded in English in the early 1300s in a knightly romance known as Sir Bevis of Hampton.
 It appeared in practically all proverb collections from 1546 on.
 For the converse, see too many cooks spoil the broth.